pierre-rouleau/seed7-mode/README.rst

 . seed7-to-block-backward      ``C-c C-a``  Move point backward to the beginning line of the matching
                                             block or statement (listed above).
 = ============================ ============ =============================================================

+Note that when issuing the ``seed7-end-of-defun`` or ``seed7-to-block-forward`` command from the end of a procedure or function moves the point to the end of the next function or procedure if there is one.
+Issuing the ``seed7-end-of-defun`` or ``seed7-to-block-backward`` from the beginning of a function or procedure moves the point to the beginning of the previous function or procedure if there is one.
+This is only true for function and procedures (the commands do not try to find the next array for instance).

 Code Navigation Through xref